Package insert / product label

 Piroxicam is well absorbed following oral administration.
 Drug plasma concentrations are proportional for 10 and 20 mg doses and generally peak within three to five hours after administration.
-A single 20 mg dose generally produces peak Piroxicam plasma levels of 1.5 to 2 mcg/mL, while maximum drug plasma concentrations, after repeated daily ingestion of Piroxicam capsules, 20 mg, usually stabilize at 3 mcg/mL to 8mcg/mL.
+A single 20 mg dose generally produces peak Piroxicam plasma levels of 1.5 mcg/mL to 2 mcg/mL, while maximum drug plasma concentrations, after repeated daily administration of 20 mg Piroxicam, usually stabilize at 3 mcg/mL to 8mcg/mL.

 With food there is a slight delay in the rate but not the extent of absorption following oral administration.
 The concomitant administration of antacids (aluminum hydroxide or aluminum hydroxide with magnesium hydroxide) have been shown to have no effect on the plasma levels of orally administered Piroxicam.

 The apparent volume of distribution of Piroxicam is approximately 0.14 L/kg.
 Ninety nine percent of plasma Piroxicam is bound to plasma proteins.
 Piroxicam is excreted into human milk.
 The presence in breast milk has been determined during initial and long term conditions (52 days).
 Piroxicam appeared in breast milk at approximately 1% to 3% of the maternal concentration.
 No accumulation of Piroxicam occurred in milk relative to that in plasma during treatment.